-The mission of the Office of Fellowship Advising is to assist students in preparing high quality applications for competitive external fellowships and scholarships.
+The Office of Fellowship Advising assists students in preparing high quality applications for competitive external fellowships and scholarships.
 Many major fellowships, such as the Fulbright, Marshall, and Rhodes require some form of campus endorsement for your application.
 An internal deadline will apply.

 If you are: